Nakabozu/Nakabozu/README.md

 Hey there,

 I'm Naka.
-Full time UI dev, part time creator of hacky scripts that take care of annoying stuff on the web for me.
+Full time full-stack dev, part time creator of hacky scripts that take care of annoying stuff on the web for me.
-I recently (or not so recently because I'll probably never update this) created a program that automatically responds to things in Twitch Chat.
+I've hosted stuff for twitch.tv, Discord, D&D, my wife's business, and other personal projects here.

 Thanks for stopping by!